resource-watch/slate/source/includes/api/_vocabulary.md

 }
 ```

 This endpoint will give you the details for a single vocabulary, identified by name.
-In it you'll find a list of
+In it, you'll find a list of
 resources, identified by the resource id, type, associated dataset (if the resource is a dataset, the dataset id will be
 equal to the resource id) and the tags that said vocabulary associates to that resource.